 Intestinal cramps or constipation

-Osteopathically, the tenth cranial nerve is of interest, called the vagus nerve (the “wandering” nerve).
+Osteopathically, the tenth cranial nerve is important in intestinal cramps or constipation, called the vagus nerve (the “wandering” nerve).
 It originates in the brain stem and then leaves the skull to control much of the gastrointestinal system.
 If there is increased tension somewhere along the course of this cranial nerve, for example, at the level of the neck, the esophagus or further down the abdomen, it can have an effect on the functioning of this nerve and thus on the functioning of the intestines.

 The cause of intestinal cramps or constipation